 The NYCEDC report, released with NYU Steinhardt and StartEd Inc, provides the most recent insights on the multi-billion dollar education technology sector.
 Among other findings, the analysis found that edtech companies based in NYC offer increasingly high pay, have the most job opportunities, and were the subject of more business acquisitions than any other location including Silicon Valley, Boston, Los Angeles, and DC since 2000.

-New York City-based EdTech firms have also received $1 billion in venture capital investment between 2008 and 2017, making up 12.5% of VC investment in EdTech across the country.
+New York City-based EdTech firms have also received $1 billion in venture capital investment between 2008 and 2017, making up 12.5 percent of venture capital investment in EdTech across the country.

 According to the analysis:

 - Wages in Edtech continue to rise.
 Average wages in corporate training and computer training, two subsectors of EdTech, are $94,898.
-Total wages paid across these two sectors rose 63% since 2012.
+Total wages paid across these two sectors rose 63 percent since 2012.

 - New York City has the most EdTech job demand of any major city in the U.S., with 105 positions open since the beginning of this year.

-- 47 New York City EdTech companies have been acquired since 2000, the most of any city in the country.
+- Forty-seven New York City EdTech companies have been acquired since 2000, the most of any city in the country.
 San Francisco/Silicon Valley had the second-most acquisitions in that time with 29.
-Boston had 20, Los Angeles 6.
+Boston had 20, Los Angeles six.

 - New York City-based firms received $1 billion in venture capital funding between 2008 and 2017.
 EdTech companies nationwide received $8.1 billion in investment during the same time period.